Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-project-convening-what-we-know-and-what-we-still-do-not-understand-about-the-barberini-harp.md

 subjects_tag = []
 subtype = ["Organology", "Performance Practice", "Musicology", "Iconography", "Sociology of Art"] timeline_tag = []
-title = "The Barberini Harp Project / Convening&&What We Know, and What We still Do Not Understand about the Barberini Harp" type = "Research"
+title = "Barberini Harp Project / Convening&&What We Know, and What We still Do Not Understand about the Barberini Harp." type = "Research"

 +++